stfc/aiida-mlip/docs/source/user_guide/data.rst

 .. warning::

-    When sharing data, using the ``filepath`` could point to a location inaccessible on another computer.
+    When using shared data, the ``filepath`` could point to a inaccessible location on another computer.
-    So if you are using data from someone else, for both the modeldata and the configfile, consider using the ``get_content()`` method to create a new file with identical content.
+    So if you are using data from someone else, for both the model data and the config file, consider using the ``get_content()`` method to create a new file with identical content.
     Then, use the filepath of the newly created file for running calculation.
     A more robust solution to this problem is going to be implemented.